isaacharrisholt/vorn-finance-tracker/README.md

 Starling
 ```
 The reason there aren't more is because I don't have accounts with other banks that allow me to easily access a CSV file
 of transactions.
-If you want your bank supported by defualt, see [Contribute](#contribute).
+If you want your bank supported by default, see [Contribute](#contribute).

 If you have changed bank or currency, and wish to reset either to default (where the program will ask for your input),
 navigate to `files/user_and_bank_data.json`.
 Towards the top of the file, you'll see a snippet of code that looks